watchmen-test/win2016-core/README.md

 Clone the repo from this github repository to startup the project, the first thing you will want to do is read the README.

 ```
-:heavy_check_mark: Thats a check if you are reading this.
+✓ Thats a check if you are reading this.
 ```

 This project uses packer and uses the cloud to build the image, one of the creed when we started the watchmen project was to ensure